zlizta/pisigma-0-2-2/src/README.txt

 * Other minor changes have been made to the pretty printer to enhance the layout (e.g. smart printing \ x y x -> ... instead of \ x -> \ y -> \ z -> ...).

-* More for debugging purposes, a PiSigma session starts by displaying information on the system environment and attempts to print a string of symbols.
-  The user is warned if printing these symbols fails.
-This will be removed when issues with UTF8 support in Windows consoles is sorted out.

 * WINDOWS CONSOLE and UTF8
   There has been issues with using UTF8 text encoding in Windows consoles.
 One which still exists at the time of writing (January 2012) is reported there: